 States

 States allow you to modify your object in an organized, type-safe, way.
 States can also be previewed when the game is running in edit mode, speeding up iteration.
-States are a lightweight alternative to using inheritance, and can even be used to change a Screen or Entity multiple times.
+States are a lightweight alternative to using inheritance, and can even be used to apply changes to a Screen or Entity multiple times.
 States can exist on any Screen or Entity, and appear under the States folder in the FRB Editor tree view.

 The following image shows a PowerUp entity with a PowerUpCategory containing three states.